Sha-Kumar/WebLab/README.md

 # WebLab

 This a repository consists of different WEB user-interface designs.
-And also the 11 lab programs in the web lab.
+And also the 11 lab programs in the web lab of 7th semester CSE branch.

 # Usage